Cyberjaya: History

-However, due to the late 1997 Asian Financial Crisis, the undertaking was deemed no longer viable and necessitated the Government taking over of the 55% and 15% stake in Cyberview shares held by SHSB and NTT respectively via the Ministry of Finance Inc. (MOF Inc.).
+However, due to the late 1997 Asian financial crisis, the undertaking was deemed no longer viable and necessitated the Government taking over of the 55% and 15% stake in Cyberview shares held by SHSB and NTT respectively via the Ministry of Finance Inc. (MOF Inc.).
 The transaction gave MOF Inc a 70% stake, and Cyberview has remained a government-owned company ever since.
 Cyberview then entered into an agreement with SHSB with shareholders comprising Country Heights Holdings Berhad (CHHB), Landmarks, Menara Embun (an MKLand Controlled Company) and Renong (now UEM World) with equal shares of 25%; granting SHSB the right to develop Cyberjaya as the master developer, while Cyberview became the landowner.
 In 2004, CHHB and Landmarks sold their equity interest in SHSB to MKLand-controlled companies, namely Modern Eden (12.5%), Impressive Circuits (12.5%) and Virtual Path (25%), resulting in MKLand-controlled companies becoming the majority shareholder of SHSB.

 Cyberview's role grew to include implementing various development and government initiatives, while SHSB carried on its role as the master developer.
 In addition to this, Cyberview was also tasked to undertake citywide maintenance and spearhead investor interface and community-centric programmes in Cyberjaya.

-In 2014, efforts went underway to reposition Cyberjaya from Malaysia's first cybercity to a global technology hub.
+In August 2008, Cyberjaya was awarded the "Best Brand in National ICT Hub" under the Corporate Branding category at the BrandLaureate Award 2007–2008.

 Physical development

-Spanning about 28.94 square kilometres (7,000 acres), the city is the nucleus of the Multimedia Super Corridor (MSC), now known as MSC Malaysia.
+Spanning about 28.94 square kilometres (7,000 acres), the city is the nucleus of the Multimedia Super Corridor (MSC), until 2022 known as MSC Malaysia, since then rebranded into Malaysia Digital (MD).
 The site for Cyberjaya was primarily undeveloped land consisting of oil palm plantations.
-It has since seen extensive building activities, including a boutique hotel, numerous commercial buildings, offices for MSC Status companies, universities, a community club, and the local council's headquarters.
+It has since seen extensive building activities, including a boutique hotel, numerous commercial buildings, offices for MSC (now "MD") Status companies, universities, a community club, and the local council's headquarters.

 It was built as a future city, but no goals toward this end have been announced.
-The Multimedia Development Corporation (MDeC) (formerly MDC), the agency tasked with spearheading the MSC's progress, has its headquarters in the heart of Cyberjaya.
+The Malaysia Digital Economy Corporation (MDEC, formerly Multimedia Development Corporation - MDC), the agency tasked with spearheading the MSC's progress, has its headquarters in the heart of Cyberjaya.

 Setia Haruman also undertakes to install properties such as office buildings, retail space and apartment suites to meet the market's demand.
 Apart from being a Master Developer of Cyberjaya, Setia Haruman also wears the hat as a Property Developer and has constructed commercial, residential and enterprise buildings to meet the thriving community's demands in Cyberjaya.